Jersey is the most southerly of the British Isles, is just 12 miles from France, and has a population of around 95,000.

 Jersey’s success as an international finance centre has come from its combination of stability and reliability, and the Island’s status as a Crown Dependency gives it constitutional rights of self-government and judicial independence.

 It has a highly-regarded health service and an excellent education system.
 With opportunities starting at nursery and continuing through to retirement, Jersey has a strong commitment to encouraging constant learning and potential.
-Numerous states-funded and private schools provide this ethic which is reflected in league tables comparative to the UK.
+Numerous states-funded and private schools provide this ethic which is reflected in league tables comparative to those of the UK.

 Ogier has active sports and social committees through which our staff get involved in a wide range of activities.